 Everyone had nice things to say about director Jacques Tourneur.
 Rhonda Fleming said, “He would be sure that you were in a comfortable position… He liked actors, which was wonderful.”
 Paul Valentine said, “Tourneur was a delightful, lovely man, and he treated everybody like they were his own family members.”
 Dick Moore said, “It turned out to be the most fun I ever had on a movie.”

 3. Mitchum and Douglas had a funny rivalry.

 Jane Greer said, “It was a hoot to watch them going at it.
 They were such different types.
 Kirk was something of a method actor.
 And Bob was Bob… but they both tried to get the advantage.
 At one point they were actually trying to upstage each other by who could sit the lowest [in a scene].”
-Another time, when Mitchum was talking, Kirk started doing moving a coin inbetween his fingers.
-The trick worked to pull attention away from his co-star, but it also ended up taking Kirk’s attention too.
+Another time, when Mitchum was talking, Kirk started moving a coin between his fingers.
+The trick worked to pull attention away from his co-star, but it also ended up taking Kirk’s attention too!
 Interestingly, Douglas got paid $2,500 for 2.5 weeks of work, while Mitchum got approximately $10 thousand for 10 weeks of work.